Valerie Sutton: Becoming a dancer

 DanceWriting was first developed in 1966, when Sutton was only 15, training as a professional ballet dancer.
 She invented a stick figure notation for her own personal use.
 Four years later she went to Copenhagen, Denmark to train with the Royal Danish Ballet.
-Over the next two years she applied her system to recording the historic ballet steps of the Royal Danish Ballet, which were in danger of being forgotten from lack of recording.
+Over the next two years she applied her system to recording the historic ballet steps of the RDB, which were in danger of being forgotten from lack of recording.
 The first DanceWriting textbook, Sutton Movement Shorthand, The Classical Ballet Key, Key One, was produced in December 1973.
 Within a year, it became outdated as Sutton improved her system.
 In the fall of 1974, by special invitation, she taught her system to the members of the RDB.

 In 1974, articles about Sutton's DanceWriting system came to the attention of Lars van der Leith, a sign language researcher, and others who worked with him at the Audiologopædisk Forskningsgruppe of the University of Copenhagen, and they asked for a demonstration.
-As a result, van der Leith and his colleagues requested Sutton to develop a version of her movement notation adapted to the recording of sign languages.
+As a result, van der Leith and his colleagues asked Sutton to develop a version of her movement notation adapted to the recording of sign languages.
 As a result, SignWriting was developed; it has been used for writing not only Danish Sign Language, but the private sign language of a deaf South Pacific islander (in 1975), and American Sign Language.

+Center for Sutton Movement Writing

-Center for Sutton Movement Writing, Inc
+In 1974, Sutton founded the Center for Sutton Movement Writing, a non-profit organization to promote the development and use of Sutton Movement Writing, most notably SignWriting.

-Sutton has continually worked to improve her notation systems and now leads the Center For Sutton Movement Writing, Inc. to spread her system.
+CSMW published and distributed educational content – including SignWriting books, videos, and software – to benefit Deaf communities worldwide.

+The organization was closed in 2020, after 46 years of operation.
+Sutton is now retired, and contributes to SignWriting in her free time.

 Wikimedia involvement

 Valerie Sutton was part of the ASL Wikipedia presentation at the North American Wiki Conference in 2016.
-The presentation "Writing the American Sign Language Wikipedia on Incubator" involved 3 Deaf editors, Valerie Sutton, and Stephen E Slevinski Jr, along with 2 interpreters.
+The presentation "Writing the American Sign Language Wikipedia on Incubator" involved 3 Deaf editors, Valerie Sutton, and Stephen E Slevinski Jr, along with two interpreters.

 During the 2016 conference, Valerie Sutton explained the importance of the American Sign Language Wikipedia.
 She handed out several copies of the "ASL Wikipedia Excerpt booklet".